arcgis.geometry.functions module¶

 If

-, then numeric portions of the string are rounded to the nearest whole magnitude as specified by num_of_digits.
+True, then numeric portions of the string are rounded to the nearest whole magnitude as specified by num_of_digits.
 Otherwise, numeric portions of the string are truncated.
 The rounding parameter applies only to conversion types MGRS, USNG and GeoRef.
-The default value isTrue
+The default value isTrue.addSpaces

 If

-parameter applies only to conversion types MGRS, USNG and UTM.
-The default value for MGRS isFalse
+True, then spaces are added between components of the string.
+TheaddSpacesparameter applies only to conversion types MGRS, USNG and UTM.
+The default value for MGRS isFalse, while the default value for both USNG and UTM isTrue.future

 An optional Boolean.
 This operation determines if the job is run asynchronously or not.